briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 certifying and explaining why the Ohio Dam Safety Law is not applicable.\
 (Ord.
 2016-80.
 Passed 12-12-16.)

-## 1355.08   SWP3
+## 1355.08   <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>

-1. _(a)_ In order to control sediment pollution of water resources, the applicant shall submit a SWP3 in accordance with the requirements of this regulation.
+1. _(a)_ In order to control sediment pollution of water resources, the applicant shall submit a <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> in accordance with the requirements of this regulation.

 2. _(b)_ Best Management Practices (BMPs) and Stormwater Control Measures (SCMs) adequate to prevent pollution of public waters by soil sediment from accelerated storm water runoff from development areas.

-3. _(c)_ The SWP3 shall be certified by a professional engineer, a registered surveyor, certified professional erosion and sediment control specialist, or a registered landscape architect.
+3. _(c)_ The <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>
+shall be certified by a professional engineer, a registered surveyor, certified professional erosion and sediment control specialist, or a registered landscape architect.

-4. _(d)_ The SWP3 shall be amended whenever there is a change in design, construction, operation or maintenance, which has a significant effect on the potential for the discharge of pollutants to surface waters of the state or if the SWP3 proves to be ineffective in achieving the general objectives of controlling pollutants in stormwater discharges associated with construction activity.
+4. _(d)_ The <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>
+shall be amended whenever there is a change in design, construction, operation or maintenance, which has a significant effect on the potential for the discharge of pollutants to surface waters of the state or if the SWP3 proves to be ineffective in achieving the general objectives of controlling pollutants in stormwater discharges associated with construction activity.

-5. _(e)_ The SWP3 shall incorporate measures as recommended by the most current online edition of Rainwater and Land Development as published by the Ohio Environmental Protection Agency and shall include the following information:
+5. _(e)_ The <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>
+shall incorporate measures as recommended by the most current online edition of Rainwater and Land Development as published by the Ohio Environmental Protection Agency and shall include the following information:

-    1. _(1)_ A cover page or title identifying the name and location of the site, the name and contact information of all construction site operators, the name and contact information for the person responsible for authorizing and amending the SWP3, preparation date, and the estimated start and completion dates for construction.
+    1. _(1)_ A cover page or title identifying the name and location of the site, the name and contact information of all construction site operators, the name and contact information for the person responsible for authorizing and amending the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>, preparation date, and the estimated start and completion dates for construction.

     2. _(2)_ A copy of the permit requirements (attaching a copy of the current Ohio EPA NPDES Construction General Permit is acceptable).

-    3. _(3)_ Site description:  The SWP3 shall provide:
+    3. _(3)_ Site description:  The <abbr title="Stormwater Pollution Prevention
+    Plan">SWP3</abbr> shall provide:

         1. _(A)_ A description of the nature and type of the construction activity (e.g. residential, shopping mall, highway, etc.).